Texans vs. Patriots prediction, odds, spread: 2026 NFL divisional round picks by proven model

-Patriots vs. Texans prediction, odds, time: 2026 NFL divisional round Sunday picks by proven model
+Patriots vs. Texans prediction, odds, start time: 2026 NFL divisional round Sunday picks by proven model

 The SportsLine Projection Model has revealed its Houston vs. New England picks for NFL divisional round matchup on Sunday

 Kickoff from Gillette Stadium in Foxborough, Mass., is set for 3 p.m.
 ET.
 The Patriots lead the all-time series 11-4, including 2-0 in the postseason.
 The Patriots are 3.5-point favorites in the latest Texans vs. Patriots odds, while the over/under for total points scored is 40.5 via DraftKings Sportsbook.
-New England is at -176 of the money line.
+New England is at -176 of the money line, with Houston priced at +145.
 Before making any Patriots vs. Texans picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the divisional round of the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.